stratumn/indigo-tutorials/README.md

 ### Workflow actions

 The actions are defined in `./agent/lib/actions-todo.js`.
-You can arrange your actions in different files then `require()` them if you want.
+You can arrange your actions in different files then `import` them if you want.

 ### Tests